balagit15/Patient-Symptom-Tracker-Project/README.md

 -----------------------------------------------------------------------------

 4. Usage:

-Register a User: Use the /register endpoint to create a new user.
-Login: Obtain a JWT token with /login for secure access to other routes.
 Log Symptoms: Log health symptoms along with severity levels.
 View Symptom History: Get a list of previously logged symptoms by date.
 You can test the API routes with a tool like Postman or integrate it with a front-end application.